FioneraGH/OSX86-T470/README.md

 DSDT patched list:

-1. duplicate RTKB was removed
+1. duplicate RTKB was removed (compile fix)

-1. BAT0._STA/BAT1._STA has "Return 0" for combining them to BATC
+1. BAT0._STA/BAT1._STA has inserted "Return 0" for combining them to BATC which defined in BATTCD hotpatch

+1. BAT0/BAT1._BIX has been renamed to XBIX